Mailu/Mailu/docs/faq.rst

 We currently maintain a strict work flow:

 #.
 Someone writes a solution and sends a pull request;
 #.
-We use Travis-CI for some very basic building and testing;
+We use Github actions for some very basic building and testing;
 #.
 The pull request needs to be code-reviewed and tested by at least two members
    from the contributors team.